livingdocsIO/documentation/content/_index.md

   {{< illu-teaser
     image="illu-learn.svg"
     flag="Learn"
-    title="The most important concepts of Livingdocs making using and configuring our product much easier" link="/learn/"
+    title="The most important concepts of Livingdocs to make using and configuring our product much easier" link="/learn/"
   >}}